alu0101056944/sytwc-sass/docs/about_slots.md

  - The browser monitors slot assignments, and inmediatly updates the rendering.
  - There is a `slotchange` event that can be used when a slot has been assigned.
  - A slot element allows checking which DOM elements it has assigned and another deeper version.
 The `assignedElements()` and the `assignedNodes()` methods.

+## On utility

+Because the shadow root is closed, there is full independency in the css/html part of the webcomponent.
+However, a slot allows the users of the webcomponent to embbed html elements with their own css and html, probably coming from the light root.
+It can be useful then for allowing spaces inside the webcomponent for the client to insert anything it wants, and in the case of this assignemnt I could allow space for a user scoring web component.